kevinhelvig/FLYD/Thermosense_experiments/readme.md

 # Thermosense conference experiments (2024) 🌡️
 This folder gives minimal codes and data for the work presented at the __SPIE Defense+Commercial Sensing, Thermosense: Thermal Infrared Applications XLVI__ (April 2024) .
-We provide weights from Stable Diffusion fine-tuning, data amounts used for training and crack detection using Flying-Spot thermography ("frame-per-frame" detection).
+We provide weights from Stable Diffusion fine-tuning, data amounts used for both diffusers training and crack detection using laser Flying-Spot thermography ("frame-per-frame" detection case).

 The paper : [Synthetic visible-IR images pairs generation for multi-spectral NDT using flying spot thermography and deep learning [Helvig et al]](https://doi.org/10.1117/12.3013537)